 DBS, OCBC and UOB are known as the big three banks in Singapore.
 They also happen to be the only banks you can open a Supplementary Retirement Scheme (SRS) account with.
-Amongst the three, DBS was named the ‘World’s Best Bank’ in 2019, and is the most expensive in terms of stock price.
+Amongst the three, DBS was named the ‘World’s Best Bank’ for three years running, and is the most expensive in terms of stock price.

 - Singapore Airlines (SIA)

 Our national carrier.
-Battered by the repercussions of COVID-19, SIA is undoubtedly facing the toughest challenge of our times.
-The Singapore government has also mentioned that they will spare no effort to help see SIA through this crisis.
+Battered by the repercussions of COVID-19, SIA has undoubtedly faced the toughest challenge of our times.
+In 2020, the Singapore government spared no effort to help see SIA through this crisis.
 From a retrenchment exercise to pay cuts, SIA has had to make difficult decisions to aid its road to recovery.
-Most recently, SIA introduced their A-380 restaurant and meal delivery to engage customers.

-The company has not declared dividends for 2020, instead announcing a rights issue earlier this year.
-This November, SIA has also raised S$850 million through a convertible bond issue, used to fund operating and capital expenditure, and debt servicing.
+In 2020, no dividends were announce.
+Last November, SIA also raised S$850 million through a convertible bond issue, used to fund operating and capital expenditure, and debt servicing.

 - Sheng Siong

-A company standing stronger than ever thanks to COVID-19, Sheng Siong’s Q2 2020 net profit more than doubled from the same period last year.
-This performance continued strongly into Q3 2020, posting a net profit of S$31.8 million, up 54.4% from last year on the back of strong revenue growth.
+A company that benefited from COVID-19, Sheng Siong’s Q2 2020 net profit more than doubled from the same period in 2019.
+This performance continued strongly into Q3 2020, posting a net profit of S$31.8 million, up 54.4% from 2019on the back of strong revenue growth.

 How do you start investing in blue chip stocks?

 Option 1: Purchasing it on your own